 In the most south place of the Netherlands, the ‘Drielandenpunt’ in Vaals, you can find the highest point of the Netherlands.
 This is the place where The Netherlands, Belgium and Germany are coming together.
 The place is accessible all year around, 24 hours a day, for free.

 Dutch people love ‘drop’, hard licorice candies.
 We have more than 80 typical kinds of licorice available to choose from; salty-, sweet-, or fruit- flavors or hard- or soft licorice.

 21. Go to the biggest fair of the Netherlands

 Do you love fairs?
 In Tilburg, Brabant, The Netherlands, you can find the biggest fair of the Benelux!
 In the middle of summer, from the 21st of July until the 30th of July you can find the fair in Tilburg.

 This is our most famous pastry dish.
 It consists of two thin layers of baked dough that is filled with caramel syrup in the middle.
 You can eat them cold, but lots of Dutch people also warm it up a little, which makes it extra delicious!

 23. Visit one of the attraction parks

 The Netherlands features several amusement parks.
 Some are fun for all ages and others are mainly focused on the target audience which is still a little bit younger.
-The most popular and most visited attraction parks are probaby the Efteling and Walibi World, but would you like to try out a new park?
-You can find more inspiration by clicking here.
+The most popular and most visited attraction parks are probably the Efteling and Walibi World, but would you like to try out a new park?

 24. Or one of the many zoos